-- o "Select method": allows to select a nebulisation efficiency calculation method - "Input flow": The flow rate of liquid going into the nebuliser, measured at the time of the nebulisation efficiency determination.
+- The options pane - o "Select method": allows to select a nebulisation efficiency calculation method - "Input flow": The flow rate of liquid going into the nebuliser, measured at the time of the nebulisation efficiency determination.
 This extremely important value needs to be determined accurately.
-The default value (filled in the "General info" tool) is initially filled out here. - "Nebulisation efficiencies": Lists all nebulisation efficiency checks associated with the current spICP-Ms project.
-Only one check can be selected at a time. - "Results": Shows the calculated or user-supplied η value (not in %, but dimensionless, i.e. 0.02 means a η value of 2 %). - "Exit": Exits the tool.
+The default value (filled in the "General info" tool) is initially filled out here. - The table "Loaded Nebulisation efficiencies": Lists all nebulisation efficiency checks associated with the current spICP-Ms project.
+Only one check can be selected at a time.
+It also shows the method selected for each check and the relevant expected value.
+For the method "Other" this is simply the nebulisation efficiency itself, for the size method, it is the certified size, or certified number for the number method. - "Results": Shows the calculated or user-supplied η value (not in %, but dimensionless, i.e. 0.02 means a η value of 2 %). - "Exit": Exits the tool.
 The calculation of nebulisation efficiencies according to any method is automatically saved to the project.
-Hence there is no "save" button. - "Create a nebulisation efficiency check": This box allows creating a new component of the type nebulisation efficiency check.
-Of course the same can be done in the "Import files" tool, but the user can also create checks here that do not contain data.
+Hence there is no "save" button. - "Create a neb. eff.": This box allows creating a new component of the type nebulisation efficiency check.
+Of course the same can be done in the "Import files" tool, but the user can also create checks here that do not contain data, and thus.
 Note, however, that files cannot be attached to checks created here.
-Hence, the methods "Particle standard size", "Particle standard number", "Measured flows and analyte" will only work if the user uses the "import files" tool to attach data files to the new nebulisation efficiency checks.
-The methods "Measured flows only" and "Other" do not require data files and will work fine at all times, though. - "Name": The name of the nebulisation efficiency check needs to be filled out here or a default name "New nebeff" will be given to a new nebulisation efficiency check created by clicking on the "Create check" button. - "Create check": Clicking on this button creates a new nebulisation efficiency component having the name in the edit box "Name". - "Delete check": Deletes the currently selected nebulisation efficiency check and all its data files.
+Hence, the methods "Particle standard size", "Particle standard number", "Measured flows and analyte" will only work if the user uses the "import files" tool to attach data files to the new nebulisation efficiency checks. - "Delete check": Deletes the currently selected nebulisation efficiency check and all its data files. - "Grouping": To group nebulisation efficiencies (see further)